holopoj/holopoj.github.io/_posts/2017-2-24-First-Post.md

 ground black pepper | 4785 | 1.1%
 all-purpose flour | 4632 | 1.1%

 A couple notes.
-First, the probability is out of all times any ingredient was mentioned, so even though 18,049 of the 39,774 recipes $$(\approx 45.4%)$$ of all recipes use salt, only 4.2% of all uses of any ingredient are salt.
+First, the probability is out of all times any ingredient was mentioned, so even though 18,049 of the 39,774 recipes $$(\approx 45.4\%)$$ of all recipes use salt, only 4.2% of all uses of any ingredient are salt.
+Second, the ingredients haven't been fully normalized to a single standard name, so near the top of our list we see both "garlic" and "garlic cloves", this is a real issue, but one that we will overlook for now.